pickyourtrail_logo

 • Great for tourists who want to relax, be around culture and visit less popular but quiet places.

-Conclusion: Why Coffee Museum Dubai Is Worth Visiting
+Conclusion: Why the Dubai Coffee Museum Is Worth Visiting

-It has been the world coffee history from Africa and Arabia to contemporary global culture, and all of this in a heritage setting, which is depicted through a series of exhibitions.
+It showcases world coffee history from Africa and Arabia to contemporary global culture in a heritage setting through engaging exhibitions.

 Q3: Is the museum a place for kids?